JamaliLab/LLMSynthesis/README.md

 ## Running the Analysis

-Place `plate_spectra.xlsx` and `figure1_and_figure2.ipynb` in the same directory and run the notebook from beginning to end.
+Place `plate_spectra.xlsx` and `Notebook_LLMSynthesis.ipynb` in the same directory and run the notebook from beginning to end.

 The analysis requires Python and the following packages: